September 27

 An Enslaved Priest

-Vincent de Paul was born on April 24, 1581 to a poor peasant family in the village of Pouy in France.
-He was taught under the Franciscans.
-He was doing so well that he was hired as tutor to the children of a nearby wealthy family.
-He saved all his earnings to continue his formal studies at the University of Toulouse where he studied theology.
+Vincent de Paul was born on April 24, 1581, to a poor peasant family in the village of Pouy, France.
+He was taught by the Franciscans.
+He was doing so well that he was hired as a tutor for the children of a nearby wealthy family.
+He saved all his earnings to continue his formal studies at the University of Toulouse, where he studied theology.

 Working for the Poor